raghav1674/kafka-learning-setup/Readme.md

 4) Start ui by running `make start_ui`

 Note:
 -----

+- Inorder to ssh into the zookeeper, run `make ssh_zookeeper`, and then `sudo su - zookeeper`, there you will find all the  binaries in `/opt/zookeeper/bin` folder.

+- Inorder to ssh into specific broker, run `make ssh_broker/<broker_number_starting_from_1>`, and then `sudo su - kafka`, there you will find all the  binaries in `/opt/kafka/bin` folder.

 - If you want to change the ips due to some reason,please change it in `common.env` as well as in `Makefile` `ZOOKEEPER_IP`